View course descriptions for

 AR 534 Advanced Conceptual Communication (3) Offered on campus: Spring.
 Prereq.: AR 533.
 Students create advanced-level projects with an emphasis on clear visual communication with mastery of individual technique.

-AR 541–542 Graduate Studio (3 each) Offered on campus and online: Fall, Spring.
+AR 541–542 Graduate Studio (3 each) Offered on campus: Fall, Spring.
 Prereq. for AR 541: Student in M.A. degree in studio art or graphic design.
 Prereq. for AR 542: AR 541.
 These courses allow the graduate student to develop particular areas of interest in art or design while building a portfolio for the M.A. show.
 Individual projects will be approved by instructor.

 AR 550 Graduate Show (3) Offered on campus: Fall, Spring.
 Prereq.: 3.00 GPA, and credit for or concurrent enrollment in AR 542.
 The student prepares and mounts a one-man show of works completed during the graduate program.